elbii/elbii.com/_posts/2013-12-26-Notes-From-DEFCON-21.md

 Q: why not invest in anti-child porno?
 A: gave the dude a 10-min pitch opportunity on the spot

-other options to raise money include [kickstarter], [ angelist ]
+other options to raise money include [kickstarter](http://www.kickstarter.com), [angelist](http://angel.co)

 ### ACLU Presents
 #### Alex Abdo, Catherine Crump, Christopher Soghoian, Nicole Ozer, Cate Crockford

 Applause to Ed Snowden…
-revealed what we’ve worried about for a while. privacy should be protected by constitutional law, not [moore’s law].
+revealed what we’ve worried about for a while. privacy should be protected by constitutional law, not [moore’s law](http://en.wikipedia.org/wiki/Moore's_law).

 alex abdo:
-[2008 fisa ammendments act]: gives government unfettered access to international communication. aclu battled this b/c you can’t often control how packets were routed. government blocked efforts to sue.
+[2008 fisa ammendments act](http://en.wikipedia.org/wiki/Foreign_Intelligence_Surveillance_Act_of_1978_Amendments_Act_of_2008): gives government unfettered access to international communication. aclu battled this b/c you can’t often control how packets were routed. government blocked efforts to sue.
-[PRISM] is one version of implementation of fisa act. only for international but americans’ are always swept up. government can keep americans info for [5 years]. they will keep you communication if they *think* you’re a foreigner.
-PRISM program allows NSA to do [geographic surveillance].
+[PRISM](http://en.wikipedia.org/wiki/PRISM_(surveillance_program) is one version of implementation of fisa act. only for international but americans’ are always swept up. government can keep americans info for [5 years](http://blog.foreignpolicy.com/posts/2013/06/17/prism_spin_war_round_two_nsa_swears_its_intel_programs_are_no_big_deal). they will keep you communication if they *think* you’re a foreigner.
+PRISM program allows NSA to do geographic surveillance.

 catherine crump:
-NSA cellular metadata domestic surveillance storing metadata going back 5 years fisa court has approved general approach to collecting data. [section 215 patriot act] authorizes certain surveillance. verizon provides phone service to ACLU… whoops! conflict there.
+NSA cellular metadata domestic surveillance storing metadata going back 5 years fisa court has approved general approach to collecting data. [section 215 patriot act](https://www.aclu.org/free-speech-national-security-technology-and-liberty/reform-patriot-act-section-215) authorizes certain surveillance. verizon provides phone service to ACLU… whoops! conflict there.

 chris soghoian:
-what do you do when you lack resources necessary to monitor dragnet-style? subsidized telco monitoring equipment. you [deputize internet & telco companies], sometimes paying (hundreds of millions of $$). there wouldn’t be a prism program if companies / telco weren’t participating. but some companies are avoiding participation. this will help but really need to increase cost of surveillance.
+what do you do when you lack resources necessary to monitor dragnet-style? subsidized telco monitoring equipment. you [deputize internet & telco companies](http://www.opednews.com/articles/Congress-May-Deputize-Tele-by-elliot-cohen-111129-278.html), sometimes paying (hundreds of millions of $$). there wouldn’t be a prism program if companies / telco weren’t participating. but some companies are avoiding participation. this will help but really need to increase cost of surveillance.